Skip to main content

 Example Options

-If all goes well, you have the simple structure shown here on the left.
-Judging from the option you just created, you can guess that this new option has a dependency on the expand option.
+You should now have the simple structure shown on the left.
+Based on the new option you can guess it depends on the extension option.

 STEP 9

-1. Select the option Frame in wall extension 2400mm in the option list and scroll down the Properties panel until you see On/Off behavior and Lock behavior.
+1. Select the option Kozijn in wand uitbouw 2400mm in the option list and scroll the properties panel until you see Enable/Disable behavior and Lock behavior.

-2. From the option list, drag and drop the option Expand rear wall extension 2400mm into the Unlock when following options are active field (at the very bottom).
+2. Drag the option Uitbouwen achtergevel 2400mm from the option list into the Unlock when the following options are active field (bottom of the panel).

-3. Select the Expand rear facade 2400mm option from the option list and again scroll down so that you see On/Off behavior and Unlock behavior.
+3. Select the option Uitbouwen achtergevel 2400mm in the option list and again scroll down to Enable/Disable behavior and Lock behavior.

-4. From the options list, drag the option Frame in wall extension 2400mm into the Disable options when deactivated field.
+4. Drag the option Kozijn in wand uitbouw 2400mm into the Disable options when deactivated field.

-You have just set your first option logic! 🎉
+You just configured your first piece of option logic!

 Other options